Take advantage of our special online rate of $5 with Secure Parking. To secure your spot ahead of time click below.More Info

 In a post-truth world, where words can no longer be trusted, can we instead say it with music?
 New music ensemble Kupka's Piano continues this investigation in the 2017 Words Fail series.

 No sense no need...

-Sloth, love, ageing, and the meaninglessness of words themselves are explored in this enigmatic play by Samuel Beckett.
+Sloth, love, aging, and the meaninglessness of words themselves are explored in this enigmatic radio play by Samuel Beckett.

-The work casts music as an actual ‘character’ in the work itself (although often also called Joe), who works with and sometimes against, ignores and sometimes taunts Words (often called Bob) as he gets lost in doubt-filled reflections, rambles, and songs.
+The work casts music as an actual “character” (although often also called Joe), who works with and sometimes against, ignores and sometimes taunts Words (often called Bob) as he gets lost in doubt-filled reflections, rambles, and songs.
 Interjecting throughout this strange dialogue, a third character, the inexplicable Croak, implores the two characters to “Be friends!” but it is clear that this relationship is an impossible one.

-The music, written by American minimalist Morton Feldman in 1987, provides an eerie and often sarcastic counterpoint to Beckett’s famously witty and self-conscious wordplay.
-Words and Music will be followed by Feldman’s brilliant Why Patterns as a postlude.
-This production is a collaboration with award-winning stage and screen actor Helen Howard and actor Michael Fulcher, presented by the Queensland Music Festival.
+The music, written by American minimalist Morton Feldman and added to the radio play in 1987, provides an eerie and often sarcastic counterpoint to Beckett’s famously witty and self-conscious wordplay.
+Words and Music will be performed completely in the dark to preserve the intended platform of a radio play, and it will be followed by Feldman’s brilliant Why Patterns as a postlude.
+This production is a collaboration with award-winning Australian actress Helen Howard and local director and writer Michael Futcher, who makes a rare return to performing in the Australian premiere of Beckett’s and Feldman's work, and is presented by the Queensland Music Festival.

 Design by Inkahoots

 Pre-concert talk in the foyer at 7.00pm

 Theatre Full: $35

 Conc: Full-time students, pensioners, unwaged and government senior cardholders ONLY